Skip to main content

 Practical tips:

-• If you try it out in a browser please be aware that each browser always adds a text/html HTTP Accept header to the request it makes so you will always get an HTML serialisation of the metadata.
+• If you try it out in a browser please be aware that browsers always add a text/html HTTP Accept header to the request.
+Because of that you will always get an HTML serialisation of the metadata.
 Use a dedicated tool like curl or Postman if you want better control over HTTP requests you are sending by hand.

-• The best way of dealing with RDF output provided by our metadata and search endpoints is to use a dedicated RDF parsing library (which do exist for all major programming languages).
-Parsing RDF with regular expressions or assuming a particular structure of an XML or JSON serialisation tree is error-prone because the same RDF data can be serialised into turtle, XML or JSON in various ways.
+• The best way of dealing with RDF output provided by our metadata and search endpoints is to use dedicated RDF parsing libraries (they exist for all major programming languages).
+Parsing RDF with regular expressions or assuming a particular structure of an XML or JSON serialisation tree is error-prone because the same RDF data can be serialised into turtle, XML or JSON in various ways (see the Using RDF in webapps guide).

 • If you are processing the metadata programmatically, use the application/n-triples format.
 It’s the fastest both on server and client side and reduces the load on the server side as documented in the Metadata API performance documentation.

-A bibliographic entry in the BibLaTeX format can be obtained for any ARCHE resource by requesting its dissemination either in biblatex or application/x-bibtex format (see the Automatic Format Negotiation section above for details), e.g. https://id.acdh.oeaw.ac.at/schnitzler/bahrschnitzler?format=biblatex.
+Bibliographic entries in the BibLaTeX and CSL-JSON formats as well as formatted citations can be obtained for any ARCHE resource by requesting its dissemination in one of application/x-bibtex, application/vnd.citationstyles.csl+json, apa-6th-edition or vancouver formats (see the Response Format Negotiation section above for details), e.g. https://id.acdh.oeaw.ac.at/schnitzler/bahrschnitzler?format=apa-6th-edition.

 The service takes two optional request query parameters:

-• override - a bibliographic entry in BibLaTeX format that overrides and/or extends field values mapped from the repository metadata.
+• override – a bibliographic entry in BibLaTeX or CSL-JSON format that overrides and/or extends field values mapped from the repository metadata.
 The returned entry will be a merge of the data coming from the repository and data provided using this parameter.
 The data provided along this parameter will take precedence over data coming from the repository.
-More information is included in the README of arche-bibtex on GitHub.
-A basic example providing an alternative title for the resource: https://id.acdh.oeaw.ac.at/dial?format=biblatex&override=title%20%3D%20%7BThe%20Digital%20%7BIlse%20Aichinger%7D%20List%20of%20Literature%7D.
+More information is included in the README of arche-biblatex service on GitHub.
+A basic example providing an alternative title for the resource: https://id.acdh.oeaw.ac.at/dial?format=apa-6th-edition&override=%7B%22title%22%3A%22Overwritten%20title%22%7D.

 Thumbnails #